 Understand the importance of using and building your networks.
 Start by telling your existing contacts – friends, relatives, carers and neighbours – what you want and have to offer.

-Let your network know where you want to be career-wise and why you believe you can get there.
+Let your network know what you want to do and why you believe you can get there.
 Contacts may keep you in mind and remember you if they come across something that could be suitable or useful for you.

 Get feedback and use this to improve what you do.
 Ask people for comments on your CV, your online profile, how you present yourself, and if unsuccessful at interview.
 The more information you have to work with the more you can refine your approach.

-Career fairs offer you the chance to get information on careers and companies that might be an option for you, and to meet with various employer representatives, recruitment professionals and networkers.
+Career fairs offer the chance to get information on careers and companies that might be an option for you, and to meet different employers.
 Keep an eye out for career fairs in your local area and go to those that seem most relevant.
 Most are free to attend.

 Take a few copies of your CV and give them to employers that genuinely interest you.
 Don’t print off hundreds of CVs and give them to every employer exhibiting at the fair.
-A targeted approach is a much better sales approach than a scattergun one.
-Turn up early – if you turn up during the last half hour, some exhibitors and networkers will already have left, or feel less motivated to talk to new people.
+A targeted approach is a much better than a scattergun one.
+Turn up early – if you arrive during the last half hour, some exhibitors and networkers will already have left, or feel less motivated to talk to new people.

 Ask questions and listen carefully.
-Selling is often quite subtle and comes from the knowledge you gain about the person you are selling to.
-So, don’t talk at people about yourself – ask questions and find out as much as you can about them, about the market, about what’s going on in their company and so on.
+Don’t talk at people about yourself – ask questions and find out as much as you can about them, about the market, about what’s going on in their company.

 Follow up connections you make through networking.
 There’s no point making new a connection if you don’t then build on that relationship and use it to promote yourself.
 Email or telephone new contacts saying it was good to have met.